estella-warwick/BumbleBox/README.md

 2. Put the SD card into the Pi's SD card slot, hook the Pi up to a monitor via a micro-HDMI to HDMI cable, and power the Pi on - you should see the operating system load on the screen

-3. You will need to create a username and password for the Raspberry Pi - Ex. 'pi' and 'bombus'
+3. You will need to create a username and password for the Raspberry Pi - IMPORTANT: use 'pi' for the username, and some password you'll remember

 4. Open a terminal window (look for a button on the top left of the screen that looks like a black box with a blue top and white text inside it showing '>_')